schombert/Fif/docs/safety_semantics.md

 𝓁ptr and 𝒹ptr types are passed as parameters to express the semantics of constructors, destructors, and destructive moves.
 A 𝒹ptr is passed to a constructor and the object becomes live within it, while an 𝓁ptr is passed to a destructor to manage ending the object's lifetime.
 A destructive move takes both an 𝓁ptr and a 𝒹ptr parameter and simultaneously ends the lifetime of one object while starting that of the other.

 Of course, this ultimately leaves us with the question of how 𝓁ptr and 𝒹ptr types are changed within such a function.
 And to answer that question we have to do away with a simplification that has been useful so far: for structs there are no 𝓁ptr and 𝒹ptr types as such.
 Rather, what we have been calling an 𝓁ptr or 𝒹ptr to a struct is really an aggregate of liveness tracking data tracking the liveness of each member individually (or, you could think of it as an aggregate of 𝓁ptr and 𝒹ptrs to the members of the struct -- but please don't implement it that way).
 What we have been calling an 𝓁ptr is really one of these types where all the members are marked as alive, and a 𝒹ptr is one where all the members are marked as dead.
 So, the solution to how an 𝓁ptr switches its type for a struct is: recursively.
 Each member's 𝒹ptr must be turned into an 𝓁ptr by calling a function consuming a 𝒹ptr (i.e. a constructor or value assignment) for each of its members.
-(And I assume that the compiler provides constructors, destructors, and destructive moves for the simple types that all structs must eventually reduce to).
+(And I assume that the compiler provides constructors, destructors, and destructive moves for the simple types that all structs must eventually reduce to.)

 I am unable to come up with a non-hideous syntax for a pointer to a struct that is partly alive and partly dead, and so have only provided the ability to talk about structs that are all alive or all dead in the pseudo-language, but this is not an intrinsic limitation of the semantics.